 Octave band sound pressure levels related to the significant noise sources associated with the proposed car wash equipment operations were assigned from a combination of manufacturer's data and FDI Acoustics' sound pressure level measurement library or calculated following schemes as presented in texts.
 Following accepted acoustic evaluation practices, the sound pressure level data was used to calculate octave band sound power level values for the significant noise sources associated with the proposed development equipment.
 Plans for the development were provided by CTM Design.
 The development area information supplied by CTM Design was supplemented with information from government and commercial sources.
-This information formed the input for an environmental noise propagation computer model that calculates the sound level contribution of the car wash operations at three property line locations and at multiple elevations of the façades of two residential buildings near the site.
+This information formed the input for an environmental noise propagation computer model that calculates the sound level contribution of the car wash operations at three property line locations following the City of Regina Bylaw 6980 and at multiple elevations of the façades of two residential buildings near the site.
+The City of Regina Bylaw 6980 Part III, Section 7.1 (a) describes the measurement location at 1.2 metres above the ground level surface at the lot line of the site where the noise originates.
+The building façade receiver points are not within the scope of the Bylaw and are presented for information purposes.

-The results of the model are presented as the individual component sound levels of the proposed car wash equipment, the overall facility sound level contribution, the predicted sound levels for the receiver locations under assessment, and as a study area contour map.
+The results of the model are presented as the individual component sound levels of the proposed car wash equipment, the overall car wash facility sound level contribution, the predicted cumulative sound levels for the receiver locations under assessment, and as a study area contour map.
 The results are reviewed with the predicted sound levels compared with the applicable PSLs to determine compliance.
 Should the results exceed either the daytime or nighttime PSLs; noise control measures may be developed and evaluated within the noise propagation model.
 The predicted sound level contribution for each noise control measure after implementation may be reported for the point of interest.
 Acoustical specifications related to the recommendations are included in the report.